Lawhy/Summer-Research-Yr2/README.md

  ... # Same
  ALL FINISH!
  ```
+ Note: If you want to only test one of the +-, -+, ++, please modify the value of ann in the script. <br />
  5. rst
  ```bash
  # After test_script finishes its job, cd to the infer directory of each model, use this script to see the test results